bbrownekianda/docs/content/docs/getting-started/welcome/no-code.md

 ## Multimedia capture
-When creating forms, there are options to capture capture user input in a variety of ways, by clicking on radio buttons, selecting options from dropdown lists, entering text, uploading files, capturing images, videos, QR codes and voice input to name a few.
-See the video below to see examples of possiblities with forms.
+When creating forms, there are options to capture user input in a variety of ways - for example, by clicking on radio buttons, selecting options from dropdown lists, entering text, uploading files, capturing images, videos, QR codes and voice input.
+This video goes through some of the possiblities you have when building forms with Kianda.

 ***Examples of possibilities with Kianda forms***